Cults, Heresies, and Heterodoxies

 Top of page Heterodoxy

 There is a good bit of wiggle room within the historic orthodox Christian faith.
 That is, there are a number of doctrinal issues that Christians can debate but not divide over.
 While we believe that there are correct and incorrect interpretations on these issues, we admit that they are not absolutely clear in Scripture.
-Some of the issues that are legitimately debatable from Scripture include: infant baptism, women in ministry, use of creeds, worship style, the precise nature of man’s free will, and eschatology (views about what the Bible calls the "end of the age"), etc.
+Some of the issues that are legitimately debatable from Scripture include: infant baptism, women in ministry, use of creeds, worship style, the precise nature of man’s free will, and eschatology (views about what the Bible calls the "end of the age"), etc. See our 2-part series on The Biblical Last Days.

 Thus some beliefs may be incorrect, but are not crucial to being a true Christian.
 Our plea is that we need to be most charitable to our Christian brothers as regards to these issues.
 Let's show unity, melting down the denominational barriers, going arm and arm to proclaim the gospel!
 We can debate these issues and others vigorously without dividing over them.